 Due to the international nature of the Group's business, movements in foreign exchange rates may impact its consolidated statements of operations.
 With a significant part of the Group's sales located in regions outside Switzerland, the Group's consolidated net sales could be impacted negatively by the strengthening or positively by the weakening of the Swiss franc.
 Additionally, movements in certain foreign exchange rates may unfavorably or favorably impact the Group's results of operations, financial condition and liquidity as a significant number of the Group's manufacturing and distribution operations are located outside of Switzerland.
 Changes in exchange rates may have a negative effect on the Group's customers' access to credit as well as on the underlying strength of particular economies and target markets.
-Although the Group may use certain financial instruments to attempt to mitigate market fluctuations in foreign exchange rates, there can be no assurance that such measures will be effective or that they will not create additional financial obligations on the Group.
-Volatility in foreign currencies compared to the Swiss franc could have a negative effect on the Group's business, financial condition and results of operations.
+Although the Group may use certain financial instruments to attempt to mitigate market fluctuations in foreign exchange rates, there can be no assurance that such measures will be effective or that they will not create additional financial obligations on the Group's business, financial condition and results of operations.